Get us in your inbox

 Advertising

 Whether you're an Irish ex-pat, have Irish blood, or just love a good ol' Gaelic knees-up, St Paddy's Day, on March 17, is a chance to celebrate the rich heritage of the Emerald Isle.
 In Sydney, there are a bunch of ways to get involved.
-There's the official St Patrick's Day Parade and Festival on the weekend (Sunday, March 19), which transforms the Rocks into a St Patrick's Day-palooza of live music, Irish language sessions, Irish dancing, stilt-walking, face-painting, handicrafts, festival bars and food stalls.
+There's the official St Patrick's Day Parade and Festival on the Sunday before the big day, which transforms the Rocks into a St Patrick's Day-palooza of live music, Irish language sessions, Irish dancing, stilt-walking, face-painting, handicrafts, festival bars and food stalls.

-But if you want to observe the saint's day itself, this year March 17 falls on the Friday, and since the time-honoured way to toast ol' St Pat is with a well-poured Guinness, you can expect great craic and pints aplenty in Sydney's pubs on the day and through the weekend also.
+If you want to observe the saint's day another way, there's always the option of toasting ol' St Pat is with a well-poured Guinness.
+You can expect great craic and pints aplenty in Sydney's pubs on the day and through the weekend also.
 Here's where to cheer "Sláinte!" on the big day in Sydney.

 Looking for the best watering holes in Sydney?
 Check out our favourite pubs.